The value of conceptual knowledge: Introduction

+Quantifying this value is important for designing interventions that give people information.
+In empirical work motivating and guided by this paper \citep{Sankar-etal-2025-}, we experimentally study the effect of teaching concepts to farmers.
+We compare farmers given concepts and data to farmers given data only, and find that farmers given concepts make more profitable decisions.
+These results provide empirical support for the theoretical predictions made in this paper.
+The results suggest a way to improve interventions that give people data: we should also give them conceptual tools to interpret data.
+By explaining how these tools work and quantifying their value, this paper helps in designing interventions that improve people's lives more cost-effectively.

-Understanding how conceptual knowledge affects inferences is also important for understanding humans' role in the age of artificial intelligence (AI).
-Humans (currently) have an edge in using concepts to unite seemingly unrelated phenomena: Newton isolated a concept (gravity) that unites apples falling on earth with the orbits of other planets; Watson and Crick isolated a concept (DNA) that unites crime scene investigation with the origins of domesticated rice; Bernoulli isolated a concept (risk aversion) that unites choices in poker with choices between insurance policies.
-These and other concepts allow humans to learn from limited data.
-In contrast, AI relies on recognizing patterns in large, rich sets of data.
-By studying what conceptual knowledge \emph{is}, and when and why it is valuable, we can better allocate inferential tasks between humans and AI.
+Quantifying the value of conceptual knowledge is also important for comparing human and artificial intelligence (AI).
+Humans currently have an edge in using concepts to unite seemingly unrelated phenomena: Newton isolated a concept (gravity) that unites apples falling on Earth with the orbits of other planets; Watson and Crick isolated a concept (DNA) that unites crime scene investigation with the origins of domesticated rice; Bernoulli isolated a concept (risk aversion) that unites choices in poker with choices between insurance policies.
+These and other concepts allow humans to learn from limited data \citep{Tenenbaum-etal-2011-Science}.
+In contrast, AI relies on recognizing patterns in large, rich sets of data \citep{Goodfellow-etal-2016-,Halevy-etal-2009-IEEE}.
+By understanding what conceptual knowledge \emph{is}, and when and why it is valuable, we can better allocate inferential tasks between humans and AI.

 \paragraph{Contributions}